“What is political science?

-The department offers 100-level introductory courses designed to give students an idea of the range of issues, questions, settings and methods central to the study of politics.
-Beyond the introductory level, courses in political science are divided into four subfields: American politics and law, which focuses on political and legal institutions and processes in the United States; comparative politics, which considers politics in countries other than the United States though it may also look at the United States in comparative perspective); international relations, which is concerned with politics among nations as well as within the global system; and political theory, which involves questions about the nature, value and purposes of politics as articulated by philosophers and political thinkers past and present.
+At Wellesley, political science is divided into four subfields: American politics and law (courses that begin with POL1), which focuses on political and legal institutions and processes in the United States; comparative politics (POL2), which considers politics in countries other than the United States though it may also look at the United States in comparative perspective); international relations (POL3) , which is concerned with politics among nations as well as within the global system; and political theory (POL4), which involves questions about the nature, value and purposes of politics as articulated by philosophers and political thinkers past and present.
+We also offer a political science methods courses (POL 299) that teaches students how to use quantitative methods in the study of politics.

 The Department of Political Science also serves as the “hub” for several of the College’s interdisciplinary programs, including American studies, East Asian studies, South Asia Studies, Middle Eastern Studies, environmental studies, international relations, and Latin American studies.
 Many political science faculty help to direct these programs and teach courses that count for credit in them.
 First-year students who have any questions about specific political science courses or about the major are very welcome to talk with any faculty member in the department.